SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Introduction

 \section{Introduction}

 Federated learning enables training with distributed data across multiple agents under the orchestration of a central server \cite{federated}.
 However, the presence of such a central entity can lead to a single point of failure and network bandwidth issues \cite{sgp}.
 To address these concerns, several decentralized learning algorithms have been proposed \cite{dpsgd,sgp,ngm,cga,qgm,gut,gt}.
 Decentralized learning is a peer-to-peer learning paradigm in which agents connected in a fixed graph topology learn by communicating with their peers/neighbors without the need for a central server.
+Decentralized learning algorithms have been shown to perform comparably to centralized algorithms on image classification and natural language processing (NLP) tasks \cite{dpsgd}.
 The authors in \cite{dpsgd} present Decentralized Parallel Stochastic Gradient Descent (DPSGD), which combines SGD with gossip averaging algorithm \cite{gossip} and show that the convergence rate of DPSGD is similar to its centralized counterpart \cite{dean}.
 Decentralized Momentum Stochastic Gradient Descent \cite{dpsgdm} introduced momentum to DPSGD, while Stochastic Gradient Push (SGP) \cite{sgp} extends DPSGD to directed and time-varying graphs.

 The above-mentioned algorithms assume the data to be independently and identically distributed (IID) across the agents.
+This refers to a scenario where the training data is distributed uniformly and randomly.
 However, in real-world applications, the data distributions can be remarkably different, i.e. non-IID or heterogeneous \cite{niid}.
-While several algorithms have been proposed to mitigate the impact of such data heterogeneity \cite{qgm,ngm,cga,gut,gt,d2}, these algorithms do not explicitly focus on the aspect of communication cost.
+While several algorithms have been proposed to mitigate the impact of such data heterogeneity \cite{qgm,ngm,cga,gut,gt,d2}, these algorithms do not explicitly focus on the aspect of communication cost, which may account for about 70\% of energy consumption \cite{carbonfootprint, dadaquant}.
 In decentralized learning, agents communicate the models with their neighbors after every mini-batch update, leading to high communication costs.
 Various communication compression techniques have been proposed to address this, but these algorithms primarily focus on the settings when the data distribution is IID \cite{choco-sgd, deepsqueeze, powersgd}.